Mixing Alcohol and Medicine

 Alcohol has strong associations with fun and relaxation, but it’s just another drug as far as your body is concerned.
 The side effects of medicines can be increased when you have even one drink.
 Beer, wine or hard liquor, combined with other drugs, can create dangerous, even life-threatening, interactions that include internal bleeding, heart problems and difficulty breathing.

 Prescription drugs, OTC drugs and even herbal remedies can trigger dangerous side effects.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) lists more than 100 common drugs (https://pubs.niaaa.nih.gov/publications/Medicine/medicine.htm) that, if taken with alcohol, can cause harm.
 These drugs include many that are prescribed for ADHD, high blood pressure and high cholesterol, not to mention OTC treatments such as ibuprofen, naproxen and acetaminophen.
 Combining these with even small amounts of alcohol can result in adverse events ranging from drowsiness and upset stomach to liver damage and death.

-Alcohol Slows Body Down
+Alcohol Slows the Body Down

-First, a look at pharmacodynamic reactions: Taken with another sedative hypnotic — such as an opioid, barbiturates like Amytal, or tranquilizers like Valium — alcohol interacts in a “synergistic” way.
+Taken with another sedative hypnotic — such as an opioid, barbiturates like Amytal, or tranquilizers like Valium — alcohol interacts in a “synergistic” way.
 That is, the total effect is greater than the sum of the individual effects of each drug.